 Let’s face it: We can all be a little clumsy, especially with gum.
-If you drop a piece on the floor while chopping an onion or come home to your child with a wad of Big League Chew in their hair, worry not-gum can quickly and easily be removed from just about anything.
+If you drop a piece on the floor while chopping an onion (do you know this trick to keep from crying?) or someone gets Big League Chew in your hair, worry not—gum can quickly and easily be removed from just about anything.

-Whether your little one popped a bubble over their forehead or a piece of chewing gum somehow found its way onto their head during playtime, you can get the gum out with a tried-and-true standby: peanut butter.
-Plaster the gum with peanut butter using your fingers or an old toothbrush, and then wait a few minutes.
+Get the gum out with a tried-and-true standby: peanut butter.
+Plaster the gum with creamy peanut butter using your fingers or an old toothbrush, and then wait a few minutes.
 The fats and oils will stiffen the gum and make it less sticky, so it’ll be easier to gently work out of hair.
 Use a towel to wipe up every last bit of peanut butter, and give hair a wash afterwards.